athul-v-nair/travel-planner/README.md

+Travel Planner
+##############

+Travel Planner app is build to keep track to the items to be packed for a trip🚗 Add or remove items with the quantity required
+Mark item as packed
+Sort items with input time, description, quantity and packed status

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.